znuny/manual/source/developer/contributing/coding_standards/code-style-guide.rst

 ==========
 :ref:`- jump top - <PageNavigation code-style-guide>`

-The `commenting guidelines for Perl <code-style-guide.html#code-style-guide-perl-code-comments>`_ also apply to JavaScript.
+The commenting guidelines for Perl also apply to JavaScript.

 * Single line comments are done with ``//``.
 * Longer comments are done with ``/* ... */``.